matplotlib/matplotlib/doc/devel/coding_guide.rst

 Documentation and Docstrings
 ============================

-matplotlib uses artist instrospection of docstrings to support properties.
+matplotlib uses artist introspection of docstrings to support properties.
 All properties that you want to support through ``setp`` and ``getp`` should have a ``set_property`` and ``get_property`` method in the :class:`~matplotlib.artist.Artist` class.
 Yes, this is